Posted on January 2, 2020

-When suburban Atlanta women come to our offices in Woodstock, Roswell, or Alpharetta for breast augmentation consultations, we always discuss implant types and the different options available to achieve their desired outcome.
+When suburban Atlanta women come to our offices in Atlanta or Alpharetta for breast augmentation consultations, we always discuss implant types and the different options available to achieve their desired outcome.
 In today’s blog post, we’re going to discuss the implant types and other options to improve your breast aesthetic.
 We will also touch on some of the concerns around texturing and what physicians think may be happening.

 But first, watch the video below for a quick overview of breast implant options.

 We have already devoted a whole blog to saline versus silicone implant options, you can see it here.
 I won’t rehash all of it but I will mention that there are implants filled with saline, or saltwater, and ones filled with silicone.
 The newer silicone implant filling is more viscous/thicker than it used to be.
 Because the gel is thick, if you were to cut the implant the inner gel tends not to move around as much as the older, more liquid gel.
 We think that this allows the implant to still feel good but makes it less likely for gel to leak outside the capsule if there is a problem with the implant shell.
 The implant shells have also been improved, even as they have gotten thinner.
 All of this is in an effort to minimize the chance of leakage of the inner silicone.

 The anatomic breast implants are also filled with silicone but that gel is even thicker than the gel used in the round devices allowing the implant to maintain its’ shape.
 That means that that theoretically the gel is even less likely to migrate if it gets out of the shell.
 This is why we call them “gummy bear” implants.